 - Gynecology, gynecological disease, and reproductive health

 - Women's public health issues

 BMC Women's Health is an open access, peer-reviewed journal that considers articles on all aspects of the health and wellbeing of adolescent girls and women, with a particular focus on the physical, mental, and emotional health of women in developed and developing nations.
 The journal welcomes submissions on women's public health issues, health behaviors, breast cancer, gynecological diseases, mental health and health promotion.

 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

-Suitable Editorial Board Members for BMC Women's Health can be described as someone who:
+Suitable Editorial Board Members for BMC Women's Health also must:

-- Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Women's Health within the scientific community.
+- support the journal’s ethos, scope, editorial standards and policies, and be a committed advocate who will represent BMC Women's Health within the scientific community;

-- Provides a professional and supportive service to our authors and ensures that the manuscripts for which they are responsible fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that the manuscripts for which they are responsible fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.